Hubs-Foundation/hubs-docs/docs/hubs-room-settings.md

 ## Favorite Rooms

-Add a room to your list of favorites by clicking the star icon in the lower left corner of the screen.
+Add a room to your list of favorites by opening up the 'More' menu and clicking 'Favorite Room'.
 Adding a room to your favorites makes it easier to find again by adding it to your home Hubs screen.

-To remove the room from your favorites, open the room and click the star icon again.
+To remove the room from your favorites, open the room, open the 'More' menu, and click 'Unfavorite Room'.

 ## Close a Room